 While thousands attend the Enga Cultural show, visitors can also choose a more intimate experience at one of the mini-festivals that have been set up by communities in villages, offering a deeper connection with the people in the true place of origin of these cultures.

-TRAVEL TIP: Come a few days earlier for the Enga Cultural Show and see the mini-festival and the show.
+TRAVEL TIP: Come a few days earlier for the Enga Cultural Show and see both the mini-festival and the show.

 5. TAKE ANDA MUSEUM & GALLERY